 In some cases, outside professionals from health or social services may already be involved with the child.
-These professionals should liaise with the school to help inform the assessments.
+These professionals should liaise with the school to help inform the assessments, as part of the graduated response.
 Where professionals are not already working with school staff the SENCO should contact them if the parents agree.